Want to Know How to Endure Trials and Grow Better?

 The main truth I received from this book is how we respond to the trials in our life makes all the difference.

-Are you letting the hard times of life making us better or bitter?
+Are you letting the hard times of life make us better or bitter?

 From the Bible, we can read of the end results of two different individuals: King Asa and King David.